tanishagerg/SRNCA/blogpost.md

 where the angle brackets and the dot are different ways of specifying the inner product.

-To get a style loss that can be back propagated through a model, we compute the Gram matrices for several hidden feature layers in a convolutional neural network and take the mean squared error between the Gram matrices for the image target and the model output.
-The end result is a loss that corresponds to the difference in textures, or style, (as parsed in the hidden layer features of the convolutional neural network) of an image rather than a direct pixel-by-pixel comparison.]
+Finally, from the Gram Matrices, the loss is calculated, which is the mean squared error between the Gram matrices for the target image and the model's curent output.
+This loss corresponds to the difference in textures, or style, (as parsed in the hidden layer features of the convolutional neural network) of an image rather than a direct pixel-by-pixel comparison.

-The loss in a machine learning model is a number that judges its performance, with a lower score meaning a better performance.
-In the SRNCA, the loss judges how well the machine’s texture matches the target texture.

-### equations test

-Testing equation rendering in GitHub flavored Markdown:

-$$
-\frac{\partial u}{\partial t} = r_u \nabla^2 u - uv^2 + f(1-u)
-$$

-$$
-\frac{\partial v}{\partial t} = r_v \nabla^2 v + uv^2 - v(f+k)
-$$

 ## Hyperparameter Exploration
 I was interested in modeling plant textures with this algorithm, so I tested it on these four images of plants around my house, and gave them names that I’ll refer to throughout this post: